The Witch-Hunt that blighted the European landscape for more than 200 years was a general but nonetheless clearly defined historical development.

 Women were feebler than men they wrote, both in mind and body, and that sexually insatiable and carnal by nature they were prey to the seduction of Satan, just as their forebear Eve had been to temptation in the Garden of Eden.

-There could be little doubt that “where there are many women there are many witches.”
+“Where there are many women there are many witches.”

 And the Church enthusiastically drew upon pornographic images of the Witches Sabbath with its gluttony, nakedness, lewd behaviour, sexual perversity, mockery of the mass, desecration of the host, cannibalism of the new born, and the witches desire to have intercourse with the Devil.